rsz_ip_forwarding_example111

 Suppose a network runs two routing protocols at once, OSPF and EIGRP.
 R1 receives information from both routing protocols.

-We are going to use what routing information?
+What routing information are we going to use?
 Which one?
 Do you use OSPF or EIGRP?

-We must make a choice when two routing protocols provide information about the same destination network…you can’t go left and right at the same time.
-AD or administrative distance is what we need to consider.
+When two routing protocols provide information about the same destination network, we must make a choice.
+You can’t go left and right at the same time.
+We need to consider AD or administrative distance.

 Administrative distance should be as low as possible.
 Directly connected routes have an AD of 0.
-Directly connecting it to your router makes sense since nothing is better.
-Because static routes are configured manually, they have a very low administrative distance of 1.
+Since nothing is better than directly connecting it to your router, it makes sense.
+Because static routes are configured manually, they have a shallow administrative distance of 1.
 You can sometimes override a routing protocol’s decision with a static route.

 Since EIGRP is a Cisco routing protocol, its administrative distance is 90.
 RIP has 120, while OSPF has 110.
 Because EIGRP’s AD of 90 is lower than OSPF’s 110, we will use the information EIGRP tells us in the routing table.